SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 * Vulnerability: A particular form of attack or interaction affects the character much more severely than other characters.
-For example, a character with a vulnerability to ﬁrearms might “freeze up” when he sees another character point a gun at him -- making the other character +5 to hit him (most likely during the ﬁrst round of combat only).
+For example, a character with a vulnerability to ﬁrearms might "freeze up" when he sees another character point a gun at him -- making the other character +5 to hit him (most likely during the ﬁrst round of combat only).
-Another character might automatically apply +10 to the diﬃculty of any attempts to resist another character’s con attempts.
-(The less likely the situation is to occur, the greater the diﬃculty modiﬁer.)
+Another character might automatically apply +10 to the difficulty of any attempts to resist another character’s con attempts.
+(The less likely the situation is to occur, the greater the difficulty modiﬁer.)

 Restrictions/Notes: The Achilles’ Heel should be very serious, but not "instant death" for the character.
 There should always exist some way